apache/spark/docs/configuration.md

   <td><code>spark.shuffle.maxChunksBeingTransferred</code></td>
   <td>Long.MAX_VALUE</td>
   <td>
-    The max number of chunks allowed to being transferred at the same time on shuffle service.
+    The max number of chunks allowed to be transferred at the same time on shuffle service.
-    Note that new coming connections will be closed when the max number is hit.
-Client should have retry mechanism, otherwise it will end up with fetch failure.
+    Note that new incoming connections will be closed when the max number is hit.
+The client will retry according to the shuffle retry configs (see spark.shuffle.io.maxRetries and spark.shuffle.io.retryWait), if those limits are reached the task will fail with fetch failure.
   </td>
 </tr>
 <tr>